MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/attract-troubleshoot-linkedin.md

 ---
 # required metadata

-title: Troubleshooting posting jobs to LinkedIn from Dynamics 365 for Talent - Attract
+title: Troubleshooting integration with LinkedIn from Dynamics 365 for Talent - Attract
 description: This topic explains how to troubleshoot problems with posting jobs to LinkedIn from Dynamics 365 for Talent - Attract.
 author: andreabichsel
 manager: AnnBe